JavaScript Functions

 Calling a Function:

 To use a function, you simply call it by its name, followed by parentheses.
-If the function requires parameters, you pass them within the parentheses.
+Arguments are provided within parentheses when calling a function.

 Example: A Function with a Return Value